wiloon/blog/content/post/archive-0/2012-04-14-httpunixboy-iteye-comblog174173.md

 -XX:+PrintTenuringDistribution -Xloggc:/tmp/tsd-gc-`date +%s`.log"

-if test -t 0; then # if stdin is a tty, don&#8217;t turn on GC logging.
+if test -t 0; then # if stdin is a tty, don't turn on GC logging.

 GCARGS=